 EU makes Salepi illegal due to environmental concerns

-To make the beverage we use 5 or 6 grams of Salep flour for every half liter of milk used; flower honey and aromatic elements such as spices (cinnamon, cloves, cardamom) and rose water are then added.
+To make the beverage, we use five or six grams of Salep flour for every half liter of milk used; flower honey and aromatic elements such as spices (cinnamon, cloves, cardamom) and rose water are then added.

-Sounds good so far- but the problem is that this is hardly one of the ore ecologically sustainable processes since about one thousand orchids are needed for the production of 1 kg of Salepi powder.
+Sounds good so far, but the problem is that this is hardly one of the more ecologically sustainable processes since about one thousand orchids are needed for the production of one kilogram of Salepi powder.

-Protecting the natural environment and its fruits is of course paramount, but being able to sip this historic drink made from a thousand flowers in the streets of Athens of a Winter evening is an experience all its own.
+Protecting the natural environment and its fruits is, of course, paramount, but being able to sip this historic drink made from a thousand flowers in the streets of Athens on a winter evening is a quite unique experience.